techchintan/jamb-web/README.md

 > - `SANITY_STUDIO_TITLE`
 > - `SANITY_STUDIO_PRESENTATION_URL`

+Set `SANITY_STUDIO_PRESENTATION_URL` to your web app front-end URL (from the Vercel deployment).
+This URL is required for production deployments and should be:
+- Set in your GitHub repository secrets for CI/CD deployments
+- Set in your local environment if deploying manually with `npx sanity deploy`
+- Not needed for local development, where preview will automatically use http://localhost:3000

-Alternatively, you can manually deploy from your Studio directory (`/studio`) using:
+You can then manually deploy from your Studio directory (`/studio`) using:

 ```shell
 npx sanity deploy